 In 2018, preliminary surveys around Wallasey revealed many new and surprising records for amphibians and reptiles.
 This was part of the Cheshire & Wirral ARG.
 However, the size of this district with that county was a bit much, necessitating the formation of a new ARG for Wirral (WiARG) so more surveys and recording can be co-ordinated across this interesting penninsular.

-Founding member and acting chair of WiARG, Tom Doherty-Bone, grew up on the Wirral and was frustrated by the lost herpetofauna species and limited opportunities to view the remaining herps in the area.
+Founding member and current chair of WiARG, grew up on the Wirral and was frustrated by the lost herpetofauna species and limited opportunities to view the remaining herps in the area.
 Formation of this new ARG will create the opportunity for local residents in the Wirral to get involved with amphibian and reptile surveys and recording for both enjoyment of these wonderful animals and to aid in their conservation on the Wirral.

 The present committee consists of: Thomas Doherty-Bone (chair); Sue Noyce (secretary); Jon Bielby (vice chair); Frankie Bielby (treasurer); Charles Mulryan (general committee); Mike Brown (senior adviser).

 The membership fee for 2020-21 is £5, which goes toward conservation activities of the group, such as buying equipment.
 Payment can either be made in cash or paid through Paypal: https://paypal.me/WiARG?locale.x=en_GB

 Please get in contact if you wish to get involved.

 Reschedule of Harrison Park Survey from Sat 8th to Sun 9th June

 Due to heavy rain forecast for Saturday the 8th June, the planned survey of reptiles at Harrison Park Wallasey has been rescheduled to the following Sunday the 9th.